Kegs & Accessories

 In addition, we provide keg branding and customization services.
-You can have your brand name embossed, printed, or etched onto a keg - please see our branded keg portfolio for more information and examples.
+You can have your brand name embossed, printed, or etched onto a keg.
+See our branded keg portfolio for more information and examples.
 We customize kegs both in Canada and in Europe.

 What Makes Us a Top Keg Supplier

-Among our clients are major breweries, wineries, and beverage manufacturers all across Canada.
-We give the best prices on new, custom-branded stainless steel kegs and a wide choice of accessories.
-Not only that, we manufacture commercial draft equipment to store kegs in such as kegerators, allowing us to offer everything from keg to tap.
+Our clients include major breweries, wineries, and beverage manufacturers all across Canada.
+We give the best prices on new, custom-branded stainless-steel kegs and a wide choice of accessories.
+We also manufacture commercial draught equipment to store kegs in such as kegerators, meaning we offer complete draught systems.

 We handle large-volume orders like no other supplier - quickly and efficiently.
 Shipping products across Canada from our warehouses in Mississauga, ON and Surrey, BC, we offer reliable and honest service to make sure UBC customers are satisfied.

-The keg itself is a pressurized container with beer in it.
-Kegs are designed for storing, transporting, and dispensing beer.
-Despite the popular opinion, there is no such style of beer as “keg beer” – this term only indicates that this beer came from a keg since almost all beer manufacturers use kegs for their beer in one way or another.
-However, it does differ in taste from bottled beer or cask ale.
+A keg is a pressurized container primarily used for designed for storing, transporting, and dispensing beer.
+Despite the common opinion, there is no such style of beer as ‘draught beer’ – this term simply indicates that the beer came from a keg.
+However, draught beer does differ in taste from bottled beer or cask ale.

 The way a keg operates is much like a can of soda.
-The beer in a keg is usually pasteurized or filtered to make sure there are no more active ingredients in them, which:
+The beer in a keg is usually pasteurized or filtered which ensures there are no more active ingredients in it which: